Updated 5th June 2025

 Knowing the composition of your microbiome can help you take steps in the right direction to limit harmful bacteria and encourage overall gut health.

-What is gut microbiome testing?
+What is a gut microbiome test?

 With information from this test, experts can also recommend personalized dietary advice.